The Annual Update (August to November 2021)

 How long it takes to register

 Applications received before the middle of the month will appear from the first working day of the following month.
 The only exceptions to this will be during an election period when no changes can be made to the register and during the annual canvass in the Autumn.
+Any changes made that period (1st September to 30th November) will formally come in to force when the new register is published on 1st December each year.

 Postal and Proxy voting